douglundin/sand-dunes-rover/lidar_test/README.md

 - Example: The value 1234 (decimal) would be stored as [210, 4]

 When reading values from the packet, the byte order must be considered.

+#### How multi-byte numbers are stored in the data:

+In the LIDAR packet format, multi-byte values are stored in little-endian byte order, which means:

+#### Why this matters:

+Each byte position in a multi-byte number has a specific value:

+- Position 0 (first byte): Values multiplied by 1
+- Position 1 (second byte): Values multiplied by 256
+- Position 2 (third byte): Values multiplied by 65,536 (256²)

+#### Example:

+The decimal value 1234 would be stored as the bytes [210, 4] because:

+1. Divide 1234 by 256 (one byte, or 2^8 bits): 1234 ÷ 256 = 4 remainder 210
+2. First byte (remainder): 210
+3. Second byte (quotient): 4

+To read this value correctly:

+- First byte × 1: 210 × 1 = 210
+- Second byte × 256: 4 × 256 = 1,024
+- Total: 210 + 1,024 = 1,234

+Reading the bytes in the wrong order would give you 53,764 instead of 1,234, causing incorrect LIDAR measurements.

+When parsing values from the LIDAR packet, always remember to respect the little-endian byte order to ensure accurate readings.

 ### Angle Interpolation